tytydraco/yessleep/out/It_wasnt_enough_to_wish_for_a_daughter_I_had_to_beg.md

 “And I can wish for anything?”

 “Most wishes are acceptable but it’s good to know ahead of time that there are limits.
-You cannot use the wishes to ask for more wishes or to kill a living thing or raise one from the dead.
-Or to negate the wish of another.
+You cannot use the wish to kill a living thing or to negate the wish of another.
 Such things are against the nature of the spirit.
 It is a generous being by nature, looking to grant the heart’s desire of the worthy.”

 “My wish is worthy,” I said.